adityameshram-dev/Chat-System-Mini-Project/README.md

 Note:
 1. Make sure the Server is running first before starting the Client.
 2. Client and Server must be on the same network.

-Note :
-Make sure that Client and Server On the same Network